Gorilla Planner

 What is the best time for gorilla trekking?

 The best time for gorilla trekking is during the dry seasons: June to September and December to February.
-However, gorilla trekking is available year-round.
-The low season (April, May, November) offers discounted permits.
+Gorilla trekking is available year-round, and shoulder months such as April, May, and November can have easier availability, but you should not assume a universal low-season public discount.

 How difficult is gorilla trekking?